Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 I mean, let’s face it: things change quickly at this age.

-- Your young-adult-still-teen may only have steady income seasonally, like in the summer.
+- Your young-adult-still-teen may only have steady income seasonally, like in the summer (here are sources of income for 18-year-olds).

 - They may not know what they’re going to do with their lives yet (apartment?
 College?
 Living at home longer?
 Gap year?).

-- They may not even be graduating high school for another year, depending on when their birthday falls.
+- They may not even be graduating high school for another year, depending on when their birthday falls (here are smart ways to spend your graduation money).

 All of these reasons are why I urge you to create several different budgets – they’ll give you an idea of what you’re looking at, and what could be.